 - Use a decision-making system.
 The best way to make a decision is to use a system. if you have a system that works well for you, teach it to the Maybe Person.
 One approach is to list out all the positive and all the negatives explicitly

 Reassure, then ensure follow-through.
 Once the decision is made, reassure the Maybe

-- Person that there are no perfect decisions, and that the decision is a good one.
+- Tell the person that there are no perfect decisions, and that the decision is a good one.
 Then, to ensure that the Maybe Person follows through, stay in touch until the decision is implemented.
-For example, “I’ll drop by later this afternoon and follow up on this.”
+For example, "I’ll drop by later this afternoon and follow up on this."
 See How Experts Make Decisions and Satisficing to Get Things Done.

 - Strengthen the relationship.
 Promote the idea of a better future for both of you as a result of the person’s honesty with you.
 Be willing to take a few moments from time to time and listen to the Maybe Person’s concerns.
 Talk on a personal level with the person, and help him or her learn the decision-making process whenever the opportunity arises.
 If you are willing to patiently invest a little time in this kind of guidance, the Maybe Person will never want to let you down.
 See Five Ways to Strengthen a Relationship.

 Brinkman and Kirschner provide examples of interacting with a Maybe person: